Most recently updated on August 1, 2022

 And if you do get bored, he notes, Las Vegas is only 90 minutes away.

 Daniels and Jernigan are both frequent visitors to the city’s Wagon Wheel restaurant, a favorite of travelers as well as locals.
-The pot roast is apparently the specialty.
+The pot roast is apparently the specialty and was still a highlighted menu item when 60 Days USA visited the packed restaurant on a Saturday evening in March 2022.

-On Day 2, we begin and end at a pair of famous hotels with a drive on the longest stretch of the old Route 66 still left in country in between.
+On Day 2, we begin and end at a pair of famous hotels with a drive on the longest stretch of the old Route 66 still left in the country.